Actor Danny Trejo On Trejo’s Tacos, Son Gilbert’s Upcoming Movie, And Living A Healthy And Positive Life

 Simply put, Danny Trejo is one of the most recognizable actors of the past few decades.
 While generally cast as a villain or antihero — Con Air, Desperado, Machete, and Heat being prime examples — Trejo has appeared in hundreds of films and television shows in all sorts of roles.
 Teens and tweens may recognize him from his work in the Spy Kids series, while comedy fans ought to know him from Anchorman: The Legend Of Ron Burgundy, King of the Hill, and Tim and Eric Awesome Show.
 The roles keep coming 30-plus years since 1985’s Runaway Train.

 Beyond acting, Danny Trejo is now also successful within the restaurant world.
 A partnership with Jeff Georgino and Ash Shah, Trejo’s Tacos was his first restaurant, which opened in Los Angeles last year.
 Trejo’s Coffee & Donuts was next, as followed by Trejo’s Cantina.
-A second Trejo’s Cantina has since opened in Pasadena, while a Los Angeles Rams-themed Trejo’s Coffee & Donuts truck launched last week with support from NFL legend Eric Dickerson.
+A second Trejo’s Cantina has since opened in Pasadena, while Trejo’s Coffee & Donuts created an Eric Dickerson-approved Los Angeles Rams donut that was featured on the Rams Food Truck.
 Rumors of an expansion into Las Vegas persist, while Danny Trejo-branded swag — including coffee and hot sauce — has been finding its way into retail stores.

 To learn more about his restaurant empire-in-the-making and what else he has coming up, I spoke to Danny Trejo himself by phone on behalf of the Inquisitr.
 More on the performer, producer, and entrepreneur can be found at www.dannytrejo.net.